Last Updated on June 16, 2023 by Tim Wells

 Media Centers: Plex & Kodi

-Both the Fire TV Cube and the Shield support Kodi, another free software media player used for videos and music streamed from the internet.
+Both the Shield TV and the Fire TV Cube support Kodi, another free software media player used for videos and music streamed from the internet.

 Great performance at a lower pricetag!
 If you don't plan to use your NVIDIA Shield as a media server or game console, then the Shield TV "Tube" is a lower-cost option that still gives you similar performance to the Shield Pro.